Samsung Galaxy F62: Design

 Samsung Galaxy F62 features a very similar design to the Samsung Galaxy A71 and Samsung Galaxy M51.
-It has a 6.7 inch Infinity-O Display with a cutout for the front facing camera.
+It has a 6.7-inch Infinity-O Display with a cutout for the front facing camera.
 The frame and the back panel is made of plastic.
 It has a side-mounted capacitive fingerprint reader that doubles as the power button at the right alongside the volume rocker.
 There is a SIM card and microSD card tray at the left.
-It measures 163.9 x 76.3 x 9.5 mm and weighs 218 grams.
+It measures 163.9 × 76.3 × 9.5 mm and weighs 218 grams.
 It has a quad rear camera setup at the back.
 It is available in Laser Green, Laser Grey and Laser Blue.

 Hardware

-Samsung Galaxy F62 is powered by Samsung's in-house Exynos 9825 SoC with 7 nm EUV process, an octa-core CPU comprising a highest performance cluster with 2x 2.73 GHz Samsung M4 fourth generation custom cores, a high-performance cluster with 2x 2.4 GHz Cortex-A75 cores and a high efficiency cluster with 4x 1.95 GHz Cortex-A55 cores, Mali G76-MP12 GPU and an NPU for AI tasks.
-It has a 6.7 inch Super AMOLED display with 20:9 aspect ratio, 1080x2400 pixels resolution, 420 nits of maximum brightness and 393 ppi pixel density.
+Samsung Galaxy F62 is powered by Samsung's in-house Exynos 9825 SoC with 7 nm EUV process, an octa-core CPU comprising the highest performance cluster with 2×2.73 GHz Samsung Galaxy M4 fourth generation custom cores, a high-performance cluster with 2×2.4 GHz Cortex-A75 cores and a high efficiency cluster with 4x 1.95 GHz Cortex-A55 cores, Mali G76-MP12 GPU and an NPU for AI tasks.
+It has a 6.7-inch Super AMOLED display with 20:9 aspect ratio, 1080×2400 pixels resolution, 420 nits of maximum brightness and 393 ppi pixel density.
 It has a 7000 mAh non-removable battery with 25W fast charging support and the phone ships with a 25W charger.
-It is available with 6 or 8 GB RAM and 128 GB internal storage expandable via dedicated microSD card slot up to 1 TB.
+Furthermore, it is available with 6 or 8 GB RAM and 128 GB internal storage expandable via dedicated microSD card slot up to 1 TB.

 Camera

 Samsung Galaxy F62 has a quad rear camera setup with a 64 MP Sony IMX682 main camera, a 12 MP ultrawide camera with 123° FoV, a 5 MP macro camera and a 5 MP depth sensor.
-There is 32 MP camera in the front for selfies.
+There is a 32 MP camera in the front for selfies.
 The phone supports night mode, night hyperlapse and super-steady and slow-mo modes.
 Both main camera and selfie camera supports 4K video recording.
 Selfie camera supports slow-mo as well.